navisens/NaviDocs/API.Android.md

 **Params**
 Enable or disable AR mode.

-#### `void setBinaryFileLoggingEnabled(boolean state)`
-Allow our SDK to record data and use it to enhance our estimation system.
-All of our .nav files get recorded to: /sdcard/MotionDna/Logs/ You can download the .nav files by running this command: adb pull /sdcard/MotionDna/Logs/
-Or, if you know the name of the file you are looking for: adb pull /sdcard/MotionDna/Logs/nav_of_file.nav

-**Params**
-Enable or disable file logging.

 #### `void setBackpropagationEnabled(boolean state)`
 When setLocationNavisens is enabled and setBackpropagationEnabled is called, once Navisens has initialized you will not only get the current position, but also a set of latitude longitude coordinates which lead back to the start position (where the SDK/App was started).
 This is useful to determine which building and even where inside a building the person started, or where the person exited a vehicle (e.g. the vehicle parking spot or the location of a drop-off).